SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [/slide]

 [slide]
 # Making Custom Templates

 To continue, we must create **2 templates**.

 One for all created **breeds** inside the json file and one for all listed **cats** into the home page.

-Let's start with the simple one (breeds) because we can't create a new cat yet.
+Let us start with the simple one (breeds) because we can not create a new cat yet.

 Here is the structure: